pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

     };
  ```
 * `FreeAssetFileData(AssetFileData * assetFileData)` will free the memory.

-  Note about ImGui: "ImGui::GetIO().Fonts->AddFontFromMemoryTTF" takes ownership of the data
+  Note: "ImGui::GetIO().Fonts->AddFontFromMemoryTTF" takes ownership of the data
   and will free the memory for you.